watson-developer-cloud/speech-android-sdk/README.md

 Receive speech power levels during the recognize
 ------------------------------
-The amplitude is calculated from the audio data buffer, and the volume (in dB) is calculated base on it.
+The amplitude is calculated from the audio data buffer, and the volume (in dB) is calculated based on it.

 ```
     @Override